Poeschl/Hassio-Addons/OWASP-ZAP/README.md

 ## Configuration

-ATM there is none on the addon itself.
+At the moment there is none on the addon itself.
 Settings can be adjusted over the ui of ZAP itself.

 ### Raspberry Pi